-These action thresholds will also be set based upon what zone in a particular park the undesired pests are located.
+Finally, these action thresholds will also be based upon what zone the pests are located in at each park.
 If the pest problem is in a green zone, the tolerance of the pest will have to be higher than if the pest were in a yellow zone.
 In a yellow zone, the area can be treated with a pesticide at the discretion of the staff in accordance with the IPM policy.
-When pests are located in a designated green zone the pest will be controlled by alternative methods.
+When pests are located in a green zone, alternative methods will be exhausted.

-Attaining the appropriate threshold will only occur through a trial and error process.
-The amount of damage that can take place before pest infested plants become aesthetically intolerable or an economic threat will determine the action threshold.
+Appropriate threshold levels may vary at each location and is subject to staff experience and knowledge.
+The amount of damage that can take place before pest infested plants become aesthetically intolerable, are a safety issue, take away from the purpose of the site, or become an economic threat will determine the action threshold.